Ocean City High School: Athletics

 The field hockey team has won Group III state championship in 1997, 1998, 1999, 2001, 2002, 2005, 2009, 2012, 2013 and 2016.
 The nine state championships are tied for the seventh-most of any high school in the state.
 In 2005, the field hockey team won the South Jersey Group III state sectional championship with a 1–0 double-overtime win against Kingsway Regional High School in the tournament final, after losing twice in the two previous years to Kingsway in the tournament final.
 The team moved on to win the 2005 Group III state championship with a pair of 2–1 wins against Moorestown High School in the semifinals and Ridge High School in the finals.
 The 2009 team defeated Warren Hills High School by 2-1 in overtime to win the Group III state title.
 In 2012, the Raiders won the Group III state championship title with a 2–0 win against Warren Hills High School.
 In 2013, the team won the Group III state title again against Warren Hills High School by a score of 1–0 in double overtime in a game that was goal-less until a corner was called (with no time on the clock), and the Raiders scored.

-The boys track team won the indoor track Group III state championship in 2011.
+The boys' track team won the indoor track Group III state championship in 2011.

-The girls basketball team won the Group III state title in 2013 (defeating Jefferson Township High School in the final game of the tournament) and with the group finals cancelled in 2020 due to COVID-19, the team was declared South Group III regional champion.
+The girls' basketball team won the Group III state title in 2013 (defeating Jefferson Township High School in the final game of the tournament) and with the group finals cancelled in 2020 due to COVID-19, the team was declared South Group III regional champion.

 In 2013, the Red Raiders baseball team finished the season with a school win record of 23–4, including a Cape Atlantic League record 20 consecutive victories, and won the National Conference title, the program's first conference championship since 2000.
 They reached the South Jersey Group III state sectional finals against Burlington Township High School but lost by a score of 2–0.

 Also in 2013, the Ocean City High School Freshman Eight boys crew team won their first Stotesbury Cup Regatta Gold.
 This event is the world's oldest and largest high school regatta.

-The girls swimming team won the Public Group B South state sectional championship in 2014-2017 and won the Public B state title in 2016.
+The girls' swimming team won the Public Group B South state sectional championship in 2014-2017 and won the Public B state title in 2016.

-The girls soccer team won the Group III state championship in 2019, defeating runner-up Ramapo High School by a 3-0 score in the tournament final.
+The girls' soccer team won the Group III state championship in 2019, defeating runner-up Ramapo High School by a 3-0 score in the tournament final.

 Ocean City plans to rename its gym in honor of Coach "Dixie" Howell, who died in 1988.
 In addition to his 17 years as Ocean City High School's athletic director, Howell also coached baseball, tennis and football.
 In 15 years as the OCHS basketball coach, he led the team to a 309-78 record, two state championships (1955 & 1964) and three South Jersey championships.

 Administration

-The school's acting principal is Wendy O'Neal.
-Her core administration includes the assistant principals.
+The school's principal is Wendy O'Neal.
+Her core administration includes the two assistant principals and the athletic director.